-Do you want to add a contact form on your WordPress site and stay in touch with your users?
+Do you want to add a contact form on your WordPress site to stay in touch with your users?

-By adding a contact form on your site, you can provide an easy way for your site visitors to contact you for your products and services.
+By adding a contact form on your site, you can provide an easy way for your site visitors to contact you for you with any questions or concerns.

-In this article, we’ll show you how to create a contact form in WordPress.
+In this article, we’ll show you how to create a WordPress contact form.

 Why Add a Contact Form on Your WordPress Site?

 Once there was a time when people used to add their email address on a contact page expecting people to contact them.